Skip to main content

 Residents living in or near bushland are reminded not to rely on public water supplies if they plan to stay and defend their homes during a bushfire.

-If you plan to stay and defend your home you must have an INDEPENDENT water supply and pumping capability.
-Scheme water may not be available due to damaged infrastructure, extreme demand depleting supply and pressure, or a cut to power which is used to pump water.
+If you plan to stay and defend your home, you must have an independent water supply and pumping capability.
+Scheme water may not be available due to damaged infrastructure, extreme demand depleting supply and pressure, or a cut to power, which is used to pump water.

 For more information about preparing a bushfire survival plan and what you will need to actively defend your home, visit the Department of Fire and Emergency Services website.